 B i o g r a p h y

 Hi!
-I'm Noemi, pronounced no-amy.
+I'm Noémi, pronounced no-amy.
 As an actor, deviser, and director, I want to explore contradiction and connection in the theater and film I create.
-I'm based in Berlin and work in German, English, and Polish (and some French as well...).
+I'm based in Berlin and Munich and work in German, English, and Polish (and some French as well...).

 I graduated from Stanford University with honors and distinction and as a member of Phi Beta Kappa.
-I earned a B.A. in Theater and Performance Studies and Psychology as well as the Eleanor Prosser Prize for Excellence in Scholarship.
+I earned a B.A. in Theater and Psychology as well as the Eleanor Prosser Prize for Excellence in Theater.
 All that is to say, I I studied directing, acting, neuroscience, and counseling for 4 years, and that time really shaped who I am as an artist and as a person.

-My background includes classical and contemporary acting, improvisation, directing, devising, playwriting, filmmaking, playing violin, and just a hit of sound design.
+My background includes classical and contemporary acting, improvisation, directing, devising, playwriting, interviewing, translating, filmmaking, playing violin, and just a hint of sound design.
 I've always been bad at picking just one thing, but I find that in the arts, I don't have to.
-I'm excited to keep working with people who inspire me and bring their own mixed bag of tricks into the rehearsal room or onto the set.
+I'm excited to keep working with people who inspire me and to create new kinds of art together.